achrafMagh/GuessNumberGame/README.md

 # GuessNumberGame
-A game who allows user to guess a number using React Native Expo
+A game that allows user to guess a number using React Native Expo